 We incur research and development expenses associated with both partnered and unpartnered research activities.
-We expect to incur research and development expenses for omecamtiv mecarbil for the treatment of heart failure in accordance with the agreed upon research and development plans with Amgen.
-We expect to incur research and development expenses for the continued conduct of preclinical studies and clinical trials for CK-2017357 and other skeletal sarcomere activators for the potential treatment of diseases and medical conditions associated with muscle weakness or wasting; our smooth muscle myosin inhibitor potential drug candidate and other smooth muscle myosin inhibitor compounds for the potential treatment of pulmonary arterial hypertension, systemic hypertension and diseases and medical conditions associated with bronchoconstriction and in connection with our research programs in other disease areas.
+We expect to incur research and development expenses for omecamtiv mecarbil for the potential treatment of heart failure in accordance with agreed upon research and development plans with Amgen.
+We expect to incur research and development expenses for the continued conduct of preclinical studies and non-clinical and clinical development for CK-2017357 and other skeletal sarcomere activators for the potential treatment of diseases and medical conditions associated with muscle weakness or wasting, preclinical studies and non-clinical development of our smooth muscle myosin inhibitor compounds for the potential treatment of diseases and medical conditions associated with bronchoconstriction, vascular constriction, or both, and our research programs in other disease areas.

 Research and development expenses related to our strategic alliance with GSK consisted primarily of costs related to research and screening, lead optimization and other activities relating to the identification of compounds for development as mitotic kinesin inhibitors for the treatment of cancer.
 Prior to June 2006, certain of these costs were reimbursed by GSK on an FTE basis.
 From 2001 through November 2006, GSK funded the majority of the costs related to the clinical development of ispinesib and SB-743921.
 Under our amended collaboration and license agreement with GSK, we assumed responsibility for the continued research, development and commercialization of inhibitors of KSP, including ispinesib and SB-743921, and other mitotic kinesins other than CENP-E, at our sole expense.
-We also have the option to co-fund certain later-stage development activities for GSK-923295.
-Our potential exercise of our co-funding option for GSK-923295 would result in a significant increase in research and development expenses.
-In addition, we expect to incur development expenses for the close-out of the clinical trials for ispinesib for the potential treatment of breast cancer and SB-743921 for the potential treatment of Hodgkin and non-Hodgkin lymphoma.
+We expect to incur minimal research and development expenses relating to the close-out of the clinical trials for ispinesib and SB-743921.

-Research and development expenses related to any development and commercialization activities we elect to fund would consist primarily of employee compensation, supplies and materials, costs for consultants and contract research, facilities costs and depreciation of equipment.
-From our inception through September 30, 2009, we incurred costs of approximately \$129.0 million for research and development activities relating to our cardiac muscle contractility program, \$29.0 million for our skeletal muscle contractility program, \$30.8 million for our smooth muscle contractility program, \$70.5 million for our mitotic kinesin inhibitors, \$53.5 million for our proprietary technologies and \$54.7 million for other research programs.
+Research and development expenses related to any development and commercialization activities we elect to fund consist primarily of employee compensation, supplies and materials, costs for consultants and contract research and manufacturing, facilities costs and depreciation of equipment.
+From our inception through March 31, 2010, we incurred costs of approximately \$135.3 million for research and development activities relating to our cardiac muscle contractility program, \$42.4 million for our skeletal muscle contractility program, \$27.0 million for our smooth muscle contractility program, \$71.3 million for our mitotic kinesin inhibitors program, \$53.7 million for our proprietary technologies and \$56.6 million for other research programs.